hapax/hapax.github.io/assets/mindjam.md

 also distinct from the Schopenhauerian "will to live", or mere self-preservation.
-Returning to the Stoics, one can't help but feel that, in Nietzschean terms, there is something "anti-life" about their now proverbial acceptance of whatever came their way.
+Returning to the Stoics, one can't help but feel that, in Nietzschean terms, there is something "anti-life" about the now proverbial acceptance of whatever comes your way.

 #### Fatalism and free will